- Books, Literature, and Writing

 came to here from far and near to do their best to treat

-the wounds of utter strangers ..... and to simply try and share
+the wounds of utter strangers ..... and simply offer to share

-a shoulder on which to cry, to show that people care.
+a shoulder on which to cry, to show the people care.

 And thus from one vile germ of gross and cruel Insanity